ncatlab/nlab-content/pages/4/6/4/5/5464/content.md

 \end{matrix}
 $$

-There is no virtue in distinguishing {Mari Berkomunitas Di Faceblog](http://cupu.web.id/mari-berkomunitas-di-faceblog/) between one-element sets, so we might as well write $1$ instead of $\{y\}$; then the inclusion $\{y\} \hookrightarrow Y$ becomes the map $1 \to Y$ picking out $y \in Y$, and we have a pullback square
+There is no virtue in distinguishing between one-element sets, so we might as well write $1$ instead of $\{y\}$; then the inclusion $\{y\} \hookrightarrow Y$ becomes the map $1 \to Y$ picking out $y \in Y$, and we have a pullback square